crossoverQA/crossover-tests/README.md

 7- logger to write log in console for verification

 **Docker File:**
-I intalled docker setup on window 10 with all configurationsand prepared a Dockerfile (on project root which have all env readiness)to execute container.
+I installed docker setup on window 10 with all configurationsand prepared a Dockerfile (on project root which have all env readiness)to execute container.

-**Docker image/run commands:**
+**Docker imageBuild commands:**
-1- docker pull maven:3.5.2-jdk-8
+1- docker pull ubuntu:latest
-2- docker build -f Dockerfile -t maven:3.5.2-jdk-8 .
+2- docker build -f Dockerfile -t ubuntu:latest .
+**Test Execution command:**
-3- mvn -P local clean install -Dtest=TestSuiteAll
+mvn -P local clean install -Dheadless.execution=yes -Dtest=TestSuiteAll